 Accommodation during the reception phase can take place in:

-• Refugee Reception Centres (Centros de acogida de refugiados, CAR) managed by DGSAPIT;
+- Refugee Reception Centres (Centros de acogida de refugiados, CAR) managed by the Directorate General for Humanitarian Assistance and for the Reception System of International Protection;

 The typologies of reception places vary depending on the institution or entity that manages the centre.
 The reception system relies on places within big reception centres and apartments, but some reception places are in urban neighbourhoods while other are located in rural areas.
-The different types of available accommodation also differ from the point of view of provided services and spaces.
+The types of available accommodation also differ in terms of services provided and space.

 The Ministry directly manages the Refugee Reception Centres (CAR), part of the first phase reception centres for asylum seekers.
 There is a total of 4 CAR on the Spanish territory, with a total capacity of 425 reception places.[21]